California's closely watched House primaries offer preview of battle to control Congress

 It’s not yet clear who he will face in November.

 California’s coastal districts tend to lean Democratic, but Republicans believe they have a chance to oust Levin.
-Four are trying.
-Republican Matt Gunderson, an auto dealer, was leading a trio of other GOP challengers: communications executive Margarita Wilkinson, Marine Corps veteran Kate Monroe and former auto executive Sheryl Adams.
+Republican Matt Gunderson, an auto dealer, was leading a trio of other GOP challengers.

 Voters chose Levin in 2018 to replace longtime Republican Darrell Issa, who has since returned to Congress in a neighboring district.
 Levin has since been reelected twice — by six points in 2020 and 5 points in 2022.